valdiman/WristBandProject/README.md

 Data
 --------

-The data files need to run the scripts can be found and downloaded at https://doi.org/XXX.
+The data files need to run the scripts can be found and downloaded at:
+Martinez, A., Metwali, N., Arp, L., Moran, M. E., Marek, R. F., Thorne, P. S. (2026).
+Dataset for: Individual PCB Measurements in Silicone Wristbands
+Used to Estimate Personal Exposure to Airborne PCB Concentrations [Dataset].
+University of Iowa. https://doi.org/10.25820/data.007569

 The files are:

 03_SampleWBMassStudy1.csv